 In RP-SMA antennae, the reverse is true.
-So, while purchasing your FPV paraphernalia, ensure that you figure out the kind of connector your FPV transmitter and receiver has.
+So, while purchasing the best FPV antennas paraphernalia, ensure that you figure out the kind of connector your FPV transmitter and receiver has.
 You can find it in the product’s description and so this will assist you in buying the antennae with appropriate plugs.

-Moreover, you should take care that you never power you FPV transmitter without an antenna plugged in.
+Moreover, you should take care that you never power your FPV transmitter without an antenna plugged in.

 Earlier, I used to mount the antenna and video transmitter by pushing the connector of the transmitter through a hole in the top plate of the chassis and then screwing the antenna down onto the connector to ensure that it stayed upright.

-I prefer to mount my antenna horizontally as the transmitter goes below the top plate and only half or three-quarters of the antenna extrudes from behind the quadcopter.
+I prefer to mount the best FPV antennas horizontally as the transmitter goes below the top plate and only half or three-quarters of the antenna extrudes from behind the quadcopter.
 You can leave it straight or bend it as per your preference.

 This tends to provide extra protection to the connector without adversely affecting the range.